Answers to common questions about XPayLabs — deployment, supported blockchains, API integration, webhooks, security, and zero-fee pricing model.

-XPayLabs is a self-hosted, non-custodial crypto payment infrastructure.
+XPayLabs (often called xpay) is a self-hosted, non-custodial crypto payment infrastructure.
 It enables businesses to accept, process, and settle stablecoin payments on TRON, EVM chains, and SUI without relying on a third-party payment processor.
 You deploy it on your own servers, your private keys stay in your infrastructure, and you pay no gateway fees — only blockchain gas costs.

 Fully self-hosted.
 You deploy the gateway on your own infrastructure using Docker Compose.
 XPayLabs does not operate a hosted SaaS platform.
 All data, keys, and funds stay within your control.